alzuvdl/rsaid/README.md

 The next digit `A` was used until the late 1980s to indicate a person’s race.
 This has been eliminated and old ID numbers were reissued to remove this.

-> Pre-democracy classifications.

-> Before the race group classification was abandoned, this is what digit `A` in the ID number indicated:
+> In pre-democracy classifications (before the race group classification was abandoned) this is what digit `A` in the ID number indicated:

 - 0 — White
 - 1 – Cape Coloured